 Related: Chase Freedom Unlimited Review

 Amazon shoppers with a Prime membership may love the Prime Visa.
-Your reward categories include:
+Your reward categories include unlimited:

-- 5% back at Amazon.com, Amazon Fresh, Whole Foods Market, and Chase Travel purchases with an eligible Prime membership
+- 5% back at Amazon.com, Amazon Fresh, and Whole Foods Market, and on Chase Travel purchases with an eligible Prime membership

 - 2% back at gas stations, restaurants, and on local transit and commuting (including rideshare)